Graduation Year: 2004

 What are you doing now?
 What does that type of job look like?

 I do a variety of things.
-I am in charge of improving the user experiences of our web site, performing content audits, and implementing our marketing plan.
-I review nutrition education curricula and recipes, stay abreast of public health and nutrition-related research and resources, create communications materials, analyze website usage, and answer nutrition-related questions from the public.
-I manage interns and students, write reports and do budgeting.
+I manage the task load for each team member and provide vision and direction for the project.
+I am in charge of improving the user experiences of our web site, managing web site content, and executing our marketing plan.
+I review nutrition education curricula and recipes, stay abreast of public health and nutrition-related research and resources, create communications materials, and analyze website usage.
+I also promote our Web site at conferences and meetings and network to increase awareness about our site.

 What advice could you give a potential major?